noisemodeler/noisemodeler/README.md

-# noise-terrain-gen
+# Noise Modeler

 Tool for designing noise-based functions, though a flow-graph interface.
-Specialized for terrain generation.
+Specialized for heightmap terrain generation.

+Generated terrain models can be stored as a procedural models consuming only a few kB of storage.
+Through the library a model can be  expanded by a game engine during run-time.

 ## Folder structure

  * `nmlib` a C++ library, which allows creation, editing and evaluation of flow-graphs.
-Used `nmgui`.
+Used by `nmgui`.
  * `nmgui` a graphical flow-graph editor and terrain previewer.
  * `test_nmlib` unit tests for `nmlib`.
  * `test_nmgui` unit tests for `nmgui`.